 More importantly, the skin’s own natural oils are in themselves anti-bacterial, they serve a function which is to protect the skin from outside aggressors - pollution, sun, bacteria, and even ageing.
 When we strip the skin of these important oils, we leave it more susceptible to clogging, to increased bad oil production, to breakouts and even to signs of ageing.

 When the skin is stripped of its natural protective oil, it can also become much more sensitive and prone to clogging, and ironically can become more oily as it tries to moisturise itself.

 This becomes problematic as the skin is either too dry with no oil or too greasy with too much - which can cause many problems.
-When skin is dehydrated, fine lines appear more pronounced, skin heals even slower, you have more frequent breakouts and often the skin has a tendency to look "cloggy" (around the bridge of your nose in particular).
+When skin is dehydrated this way, fine lines appear more pronounced, skin heals even slower, you have more frequent breakouts and often the skin has a tendency to look "cloggy" (around the bridge of your nose in particular).

 The fact that ‘stripped’ parched skin is slower to heal is particularly problematic with adult acne, which is already slower to heal than typical teenage acne, as the skin loses its ability to heal faster the older we get.

 Hormonal acne breakouts are tricky, but the healing process is even trickier!
 Post-blemish, you may have red marks, dark marks and scarring that lasts weeks or months after the spot has gone.